AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> [...]
-It's essentially about having to spacecraft, ahem, dock, mate and exchange fluids (certainly a joke in there somewhere).
-[We've] already docked with the space station, and [or technically berthing,] it'll be an autonomous docking, probably an autonomous docking capability around the end of next year, and so having fully autonomous docking capability basically gives you on-orbit [refilling].
+> [...] <mark>It's essentially about having to spacecraft, ahem, dock, mate and exchange fluids (certainly a joke in there somewhere).</mark> [We've] already docked with the space station, and [or technically berthing,] it'll be an autonomous docking, probably an autonomous docking capability around the end of next year, and so having fully autonomous docking capability basically gives you on-orbit [refilling].
 I [...] refuelling, I use the word refilling because there's 3 and a half times as much oxygen as there is fuel and the [oxy fuel ratio ... so really it's] reoxing _{sic}_ [rather than] refuelling, that's actually what it amounts to.
 Actually I think that's going to be a relatively straightforward element, if we can dock with the space station which is a very complex docking manoeuvre, the natural [requirements] for [space] docking then having [...] docking is not too much of a [call].

 08:30
 {:.muted.smaller.right}